 - Are you optimizing multiple pages with the same set of keywords?
-Alternatively, are you overusing key phrases in multiple areas with little regard to the content’s flow?
+Alternatively, are you overusing keyphrases in numerous areas with little regard to the content’s flow?

 - Is your content based on how many keywords you can include rather than the quality of the message?

 - Are you including keywords in a tag that is unrelated to the page’s content in hopes of targeting all keywords despite its relevance to the page?